How To Use Swing Trading Indicators

 When markets get choppy and trade in a range, many traders look to profit from shorter-term swings in prices.
-But how do you know when to buy and sell a stock?
+But how do you know when to buy and sell a stock using swing trading indicators?

-Oscillators are technical indicators that attempt to keep the beat of the market and help traders get in step for shorter-term profits.
+Oscillators are technical indicators and often used as swing trading indicators that attempt to keep the beat of the market and help traders get in step for shorter-term profits.
 Oscillators get their name by alternating between low and high with the day-to-day movements of the market.
 One end of an oscillator’s range represents oversold markets, which according to that indicator have gone down about as much as they typically go in one swing.
 The other end is overbought territory—where the indicator lingers when the market gets caught up in a buying spree.

 The usual way to trade an oscillator is to wait for an oversold condition and buy in as soon as the indicator rises, indicating that market is no longer oversold.
 Hold the trade until overbought readings register and fade.
 This plan of attack is often recommended for trading ranges, not trending markets.

-For a hypothetical example of how it’s supposed to work, see the chart above.
+For a hypothetical example of how it’s supposed to work using swing trading indicators, see the chart above.
 Over this time span, the price (bottom) doesn’t move much.
 Holding the stock in this time would only have resulted in risk, not profit.
 But look at what would have happened if trades were based on the Stochastic Oscillator.
 The indicator is plotted on the top of the chart.
 Buying when the Stochastic Oscillator crossed upward through the green oversold line and then selling when the Stochastic crossed down from above the red overbought line produced two profitable trades marked by triangles.

 Using an oscillator can also turn a losing situation into a gain, as exemplified by AIG over the past five years.
 During this time, a buy-and-hold investor remained exposed to risk and loss, while the Stochastics trader might have scooped a profit according to the hypothetical backtest results for the period.
 (See Table 1 – AIG results).
-Digging deeper trade-by-trade revealed that Stochastics caught two big bear market rallies in AIG that more than offset the limited losses when stopped out on many other attempts.
+Digging deeper trade-by-trade revealed that Stochastics caught two big bear market rallies in AIG that more than offset the limited losses when stopped out on many other attempts using swing trading indicators.

-Moving averages are very important for the knowledgeable investor.
+Moving averages are very important for the knowledgeable investor and are added to the arsenal of swing trading indicators.
 It often signifies change of direction either upwards or down wards.
 When moving average lines cross one another on a chart, it often means either a short term or long term change in direction of the stock price.
 For those investors interested in swing trading, it could be a very important signal to watch.
 When moving averages cross paths on a chart, it often signals a trend change.
 Moving Averages can be calculated from the daily stock trading activity shown on stock charts.
 Swing traders can use a 10 day moving average (SMA) to enter or exit their positions, some traders also use the 30-day moving average (EMA) to confirm a trend change when it crosses over the 10 day-moving average line.

 - Try FX Club’s Free Demos